Bratwurst & Biscuits Octoberfest Breakfast Casserole With Beer Cheese Sauce

 Directions:

-1. Preheat oven to 350 degrees F. Lightly spray a 9 x 13 inch baking pan with cooking oil.
+1. Preheat oven to 350 degrees F. Lightly spray a 9-inch x 13-inch ovenproof casserole pan with cooking oil.

 2. Cut each biscuit into 4 pieces.
 Place biscuits pieces equally spaced apart in the prepared pan and bake for 8 minutes (par baking the biscuit pieces will help keep them from getting soggy, they will bake the rest of the way when you bake the final casserole).
 Remove pan from oven and set aside for later.

-4. In a large pot, filled half way with water, bring to a boil, reduce to a simmer, add Bratwurst and cook for 15 minutes.
-Remove Bratwurst to a paper towel lined large plate, let cool for 10-15 minutes.
-Cut each sausage in half length wise and remove casing, then chop Bratwurst into small bite size pieces.
-In a large frying pan on medium heat, add olive oil and butter until melted.
-Add Bratwurst and increase heat to medium high, cook until you get a slight brown caramelization.
-Add onion and cook until translucent, about 3-5 minutes.
-Remove Bratwurst and onion to a paper lined large plate.
+3. Using a large pot, add bratwurst and fill with water until covered.
+Bring to a boil then reduce to low, cook for 15 minutes (cooking bratwurst first in water is just to make it easier to remove the casing).
+Remove bratwurst to a paper towel lined plate, let cool for 10-15 minutes.
+Cut each sausage in half-length wise and remove casing, then chop bratwurst into small bite size pieces.
+Using a large frying pan on medium heat, add olive oil and butter until melted.
+Add bratwurst and increase heat to medium high, cook until brown and caramelized.
+Reduce heat to medium, add onion and cook until translucent, about 3-5 minutes.
+Remove bratwurst and onion to a paper lined plate.

-6. Time to make the beer cheese sauce.
-This is a super easy to make cheese sauce, but it’s very important that the noted ingredients are at room temperature to be a success.
-Wipe and clean out the large frying pan with a paper towel.
-Return frying pan to the stove and preheat on medium heat for 5 minutes.
-Add beer and heat for 2 minutes, then using a wooden spoon, stir in yellow mustard.
-Add cheddar and Velvetta cheese, stirring until melted (increase heat if needed).
-Stir in garlic and cayenne powder.
+5. For the beer cheese sauce: Very important that the listed beer cheese sauce recipe ingredients are at room temperature to be a success.
+Using a large frying pan, preheat on the stove on medium heat for 5 minutes.
+Add beer and heat for 2 minutes, then stir in yellow mustard, garlic and cayenne powder.
+Add cheddar and Velveeta cheese, stirring until melted (increase heat if needed).
 Continue to slowly stir until the sauce thickens like a thin gravy.
 Spoon and spread the cheese sauce evenly over the top of the ingredients in the casserole dish and serve.

 *Note: Store bought shredded cheese contains potato starch and powdered cellulose.
 It keeps the cheese from clumping and shreds of cheese separate.
 Using store bought shredded cheese can cause cheese sauces to separate and become grainy, ending in a big pile of failure.
 By shredding your own cheese from a block or wheel of cheese equals a successful cheese sauce.